Shining Path: Women in the Shining Path

 The Movimiento Femenino Popular (MFP) group was officially formed in 1974 from the merger of two groups, the Centro Femenino Popular and the Frente Femenino Universitario.
 The "MFP Manifiesto" traces the origins of the group back to the mid-1960s, when female students and academics began to organise their own groups and factions in other student organisations and to reflect on revolution and "the thesis of the great Lenin on the participation of women and the success of a revolution" from 1968 onwards.
 During these years, more and more women were studying and trying to enter the labour market.
 The percentage of women at university in Ayacucho was particularly high: in 1968, 30% of students were women, mainly in the departments of obstetrics and social and educational services.
 The unequal access to work and education exacerbated the differences between classes and between rural and urban populations, especially within the female population.
 Women became increasingly involved and organised in various movements as an expression of their protest and frustration.
 So much so, that by the year 1990, women held eight of the nineteen Central Committee positions.
 This was more involvement from women than any of the other leftist movements in Peru.
 Women in Peru even acknowledge the Shining Path movement as a step-away from the male-dominated societies that are renowned in many parts of Latin America.
 This was far different than what has been seen before the Peruvian Truth was revealed.
 Many women were joining the armed forces to obtain basic rights and securities.
 Despite many arrests and incarcerations of women, this time period revolutionized women's rights in Peru.
+The legacy of the shining path with regard to feminism is polarizing.
+The Shining Path could potentially be considered one of it not the most feminist in terms of leadership percentage Communist movements in history.
+Despite this Gonzalo's movement would see significant human rights violations being inflicted upon Peruvian girls some at the age of thirteen being forced into the role of sex slaves.